profLewis/librat/README.md

     ./configure

+Press the `<return>` key to execute the command.
 The configure script sets up the environment for your computer.
 The reason we type `./` in front of it, it to tell the unix interpreter that the script `configure` is in the **current working directory** which is indicated by `.`.
 It does this by testing that various options work on your particular setup.
 The range of options we have should work with most `*nix` setups.
 Specifically, [`configure`](configure)  sets variables from [`config.in`](config.in):

     set CCS = ("gcc" "cc")
     set CFLAGSS = ("-I." "-fPIC")